IntelliJ IDEA Pro Tips

 int → String,

-int → Long, etc), update the dependant code, and resolve possible conflicts.
+int → Long, etc), update the dependent code, and resolve possible conflicts.

 If IntelliJ IDEA can automate type migration, why not do the same with semantics?
 To invert all usages of a boolean symbol, just use the Invert Boolean refactoring.